nakal/sysinfobar/README.md

 # sysinfobar

-`sysinfobar` is a simple program that outputs OpenBSD system information to stdout in a format that is expected to be piped to [Xmobar](http://projects.haskell.org/xmobar/).
+`sysinfobar` is a simple program that outputs Linux or OpenBSD system information to stdout in a format that is expected to be piped to [Xmobar](http://projects.haskell.org/xmobar/).